 I loved Eleanor Oliphant because she's a lot like me.
 She is awkward and not very social.
 She doesn't get people, and she doesn't really mind that she doesn't.
 People don't get her, either, until she is thrown together with a coworker as they help an elderly man who collapses on the sidewalk.
 Very very good.
 Loved this one.

-This was a delicious mystery about a con woman, Amber Patterson, whose mark is an ultra rich married man with the perfect life.
+The Last Mrs. Parrish was a delicious mystery about a con woman, Amber Patterson, whose mark is an ultra rich married man with the perfect life.
 She weasels her way into the inner circle of his current wife, Daphne Parrish, a wonderful and kind and trusting woman.
 The first third of the book is from Amber's perspective, the second third from Daphne's, and the final third are a mix of the two.
 Loved this one.

-This is the only audiobook I've ever listened to more than once.
+Love Does is the only audiobook I've ever listened to more than once.
 Bob Goff's books don't read like Christian commentary or even Christian anything because he's writing about life and living and loving and being.
 He's talking about living love and being like Jesus because Jesus was love.
 I absolutely adored this book – it is positive, optimistic, and full of charm.
 I want Bob Goff to be my uncle or next door neighbor.

-This is a young adult book, but don't hold that against it!
+Waterfall is a young adult book, but don't hold that against it!
 It's like the Christian version of Outlander complete with a girl who goes through time and a handsome prince from the past.
 It's well written and interesting, and I completely got into the story very quickly.
 I breezed right through the whole series, although books 4 and 5 aren't available in audio (but they're worth reading).

 Y'all.
 (I have never said y'all in my life, but Melanie Shankle says it, so it must be right.)
 Melanie Shankle will feel like your best friend after you listen to her read her books to you.
 They're all memoirs of a sort, series of vignettes about her life and loves, and she weaves them together in a hysterical way that will totally make you feel normal.
 I have loved every one of her books (except not really Church of the Small Things which I found a little odd), and I have even listened to some of them with Joe in the car.
+The Antelope in the Living Room is her book about marriage, and it was my favorite of all of them.

-This is the memoir of a woman who lost her own mother in her late teens, and then she had to learn to become a mother sort of on her own.
+Surprised by Motherhood is the memoir of a woman who lost her own mother in her late teens, and then she had to learn to become a mother sort of on her own.
 I didn't expect to love it, but I did.
 It made me laugh and cry and appreciate what my own mother did and did not do for me.
 I identified with the author in a lot of ways because my mom passed away, but also because I did a lot of things very differently from the way my own mother did them, so I was sort of making my own way all along.
 It's complicated, but I really loved the book.

 I used to read John Grisham and watch Law & Order and lived and breathed crime dramas.
 I also had nightmares and irrational fears.
 A few years ago, I stopped all that nonsense and felt almost instantly better.
-I'm not sure what made me pick this one up – I don't think I really knew what it was about.
+I'm not sure what made me pick up Sharp Objects – I don't think I really knew what it was about.
 It is about a Chicago journalist who goes back to her podunk small town to investigate two child murders.
 But it didn't give me nightmares because the ending is so satisfying.
 There are twists and turns all through, and the ending will leave you with mouth agape.
 Loved it and recommended to a coworker who also loved it.

 Also, there is an 8 episode HBO series produced by the author which is haunting, follows the story very closely, and is so so good.
 You'll love it.
 Find it on Amazon.